 For Fujii, who identifies as non-binary, gender-neutral doesn’t adequately describe the kind of parenting they practice.
 “I find that neutrality simultaneously implies that there are two sides – aka: a binary – to which one is impartial,” Fujii says.

 “Expansive, on the other hand, better identifies what I feel is the core of parenting with intention to resist the gender binary and to see gender as abundant, holistic and free.”

 For now, Fujii and their partner try to expose their child to diversity in all its forms, including gender, and they support and encourage him make his own choices whenever possible.

 The Sliding Scale of Gender-Neutral Parenting

 There are a number of degrees of gender-neutral parenting.
-On one end, a couple in Sweden made headlines in 2016 for not revealing the sex of their child, Pop, to anyone but close friends and family.
+On one end, a couple in Sweden made headlines in 2009 for not revealing the sex of their child, Pop, to anyone but close friends and family (a much bigger deal 10 years ago).
 On the other end of the spectrum, gender-neutral parenting simply implies encouraging children to play with both “boy” and “girl” toys, participate in both “boy” and “girl” activities, and pick their own style of clothing.